ductd97/hackerRankChallengeSolved/README.md

-This is some HackerRank challenges I solved
+There are some HackerRank challenges I solved